 Application Tips: Cover Up Rosacea

-Choose a corrective foundation that is rich in pigments (remember to warm up the product on the back of your hand to ensure it goes on smoothly).
+Choose a corrective foundation and concealer that is rich in pigments (remember to warm up the product on the back of your hand to ensure it goes on smoothly).
 Put on your fluid foundation using a brush or sponge.
 Then, using the same foundation, dab it right over the affected area.
 Finish applying your make-up using a large soft brush to apply loose or compact powder.

 Could my foundation be causing skin problems?